-The IEAC will serve as a coordinated, sustainable system to pursue institutional assessment and effectiveness.
+The IEAC serves as a coordinated, sustainable system to pursue institutional assessment and effectiveness.

 Its primary functions are to: